 Open an interactive chat with Bash

-How do deterrent controls differ from preventive controls?
+How are deterrent controls different from preventive controls?

 Open an interactive chat with Bash